codenamefez/codenamefez/README.md

 # Hey, I'm codenamefez

+But you can call me Adam

-Developer / builder / tinkerer.
+I a serial Developer / builder / tinkerer.

 I ship web apps, mobile clients, and the occasional hardware project — usually somewhere between a terminal and a deadline.

 🌐 [codenamefez.com](https://codenamefez.com)